jennifermq/INFO6205-20/README.md

+# INFO6205-20
 # QingMu-WenSun_FinalProjectOfAlgorithm
-Assignments and Projects of Data Structure and Algorithm Course at Northeastern University
+Final Project of Data Structure and Algorithm Course at Northeastern University on genetic algorithm